henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 node values that update records are created for.
 The corresponding representation of XPATH Filter Expressions for COMI is defined in {{-yangcbor}}.

-Conditional SID Selectors:
+Conditional SID Selectors (experimental):

-: The SID concept introduced by CoMI and represented via YANG modeled CBOR allows for a simplified Filter Expression that retains most of the capabilities of an XPATH Filter Expression, while using a significantly simpler representation.
+: The SID concept introduced by CoMI and represented via YANG modeled date conveyed using CBOR allows for a simplified Filter Expression data model that retains most of the capabilities of an XPATH Filter Expression, while using a significantly simpler model definition.

 # Subscription Characteristics